 Via Giving.com, which also uses the name Stewardship.

-Barton or Northway ‘project’ can be specified if required.
+Barton or Northway ‘project’ can be specified if you give monthly.

 Whatever donations have been received are automatically transferred near the end of each month to our appropriate bank accounts.